Bournemouth School

 Local school cluster

-Bournemouth School, Bournemouth School for Girls, Poole Grammar School, and Parkstone Grammar School sit close together in one compact cluster.
-Families here see both boys' and girls' schools.
+Bournemouth School, Bournemouth School for Girls, Poole Grammar School, and Parkstone Grammar School sit close together in one compact cluster with both boys' and girls' schools.

 School mix